roobooot/GTac_/index.md

 ## GTac: A Biomimetic Tactile Sensor Design
 This page is to introduce GTac and its integration with robotics.
-### Z. Lu et al. "GTac: A Biomimetic Tactile Sensor with Skin-like Heterogeneous Force Feedback for Robots" In Review, Jan.
-2022, Available: https://arxiv.org/submit/4129297
+### Z. Lu, X. Gao, and H. Yu, “GTac: A Biomimetic Tactile Sensor with Skin-like Heterogeneous Force Feedback for Robots,” arXiv:2201.12005 [cs], Jan.
+2022.
+[Online].
+Available: http://arxiv.org/abs/2201.12005

 <!---[![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/Pmd8PvLpeUA/0.jpg)](https://youtu.be/Pmd8PvLpeUA)--->
 Please check out our paper and the demo video!
 <p align="center">